nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Activities related features allow you to add, delete, edit and list events and appointments with patients.

-Using activities, you can track down your daily, weekly or even monthly schedules. **GoMedic** will also automatically check for any conflicting activities and notify you immediately everytime you try to create a new activity or update an existing activity.
+Using these activities related features, you can track your daily, weekly or even monthly schedules. **GoMedic** will also automatically check for any conflicting activities and notify you everytime you try to create a new activity or update an existing activity.

 <div markdown="block" class="alert alert-info">